hashicorp/consul/website/source/docs/guides/acl-migrate-tokens.html.md

 key "foo" { policy = "write" }
 ```

-would grant access to all services or keys _prefixed_ with foo.
-In the new
-system the same syntax will only perform _exact_ match on the whole key or
+In the new system the same syntax will only perform _exact_ match on the whole
-service name.
+node name, service name or key.

 In general, exact match is what most operators intended most of the time so the
 same policy can be kept, however if you rely on prefix match behavior then using